 Lie #8 – Illegal sex is fun.

 Porn often has illegal or dangerous elements thrown in to make sex more “interesting.”
 It suggests that you can’t enjoy sex if it isn’t weird, illegal, or dangerous.

 Lie #9 – Prostitution is glamorous.

 Porn paints an exciting picture of prostitution.
-In reality, many of the women portrayed in pornographic material are runaway girls trapped in a life of slavery, many having been sexually abused.
+In reality, many of the people portrayed in pornographic material are runaways trapped in a life of slavery, many having been sexually abused.
 Some of them are infected with incurable sexually transmitted diseases that are highly contagious and often die very young.
 Many take drugs just to cope.

 Bottom line: Pornography makes a profit from ruined lives and entraps people who will spend much time and money on their product.
 It gives us an unbiblical view of both people and sex, and removes love, respect and honor from the equation.
 For these reasons and more, seek help if you are a Christian addicted to it.
 There is hope, there is healing, there is restoration in Christ!
 Feel free to talk to one of our online mentors if you feel the need for support.
 This service to our readers is free, confidential and anonymous.